Arzutraa: Early life

 Arzutraa grew up in Greenwich a suburb of London.
 Her parents are from Africa and grandparents from India who left India upon the partition of India in 1947.
 From an early age, she studied instruments, dancing, poetry-writing and singing.
 In an interview, Arzutraa said that she was discouraged from pursuing music by her parents, who preferred her to concentrate on academics.
 Her poetry-writing turned into song-writing, and though she claimed never to have set out to be a singer that music had always been important to her.
 After being praised for her voice, she decided to pursue a music career.
 Growing up with separated parents, Arzutraa was raised by her mother & older brother.
-Although she did no live with her father, her Bollywood inspiration came from watching movies with him at a young age.
+Although she did not live with her father, her Bollywood inspiration came from watching movies with him at a young age.

 Career

 Arzutraa decided early on that she wanted to sing in Hindi.
 However she did not know any Indian languages and was advised that she could never sing in the dialect.
 She spent years studying Indian language and literature, and worked with vocal coaches Chiranjib Chakraborty of India & Nisar Daniel of Pakistan for semi Indian Classical and Victor Asquith of UK for Bel Canto coaching.

 Her first single came from music producer Jawad Hyder who composed and produced her debut single "Palkaan in 2014.
 The song has South American jazz acoustics infused with a Bollywood vibe.
 She released her second song with JKD, "Aaz Ma Le", an edgy rock funk with Bollywood inspired sound.
 She did not get the recognition she was seeking until she was introduced to her next producer.
 Her real break came from working with record producer Atif Ali, who has worked on several Bollywood films and television serials.
 With her new producer, Arzutraa worked for five years to find her signature style.
 Whilst working with Atif Ali she launched her debut solo album Woh Pal in 2020.
 It consisted of nine songs of mixed genres.
 She has launched five music videos to accompany the album.
-In 2021, Arzutraa bcame the only female singer to launch two albums within a year.
+In 2021, Arzutraa became the only female singer to launch two albums within a year.
 She launched "Tumhaari" as the lead single for the album 'Tumhaari.'

 Arzutraa has also announced her plans to launch her beauty brand 'Arz Organic Beauty' by summer 2021 to follow her passion for hair & beauty which she had from a young age.